kadena-io/pact/docs/en/pact-functions.md

 *object*&nbsp;`object:<{y}>` *target-chain*&nbsp;`string` *&rarr;*&nbsp;`object:<{y}>`

 Yield OBJECT for use with 'resume' in following pact step.
 With optional argument TARGET-CHAIN, target subsequent step to execute on targeted chain using automated SPV endorsement-based dispatch.
+If TARGET-CHAIN is the same chain, then SPV endorsement-based dispatch will not be used.
 ```lisp
 (yield { "amount": 100.0 })
 (yield { "amount": 100.0 } "some-chain-id")